Student Loan Information for High School Students

 Applying for a Federal Student Loan

-Submit a Free Application for Federal Student Aid (FAFSA®) .
-Even if you don’t think you’ll be approved for financial aid, it can be worth submitting a FAFSA.
+To apply for a federal student loan, you need to fill out and submit the Free Application for Federal Student Aid (FAFSA®) .
+Even if you don’t think you’ll be approved for financial aid, it can be worth submitting the FAFSA.
 The application is free and you may qualify despite your circumstances.
+The FAFSA also gives you access to federal student loans.

 Applying for a Private Student Loan

-Take the time to research a lender with a good reputation.
-This could mean that the lender offers flexible repayment options, fees that are reasonable, (or none at all), and will provide helpful customer support if you find yourself having any issues with your student loan payments.
+It’s important to take the time to do some research and find a lender with a good reputation that offers competitive rates and terms.
+Ideally, you want a lender that offers flexible repayment options, reasonable (or no) fees, and will provide helpful customer support if you find yourself having any issues with your student loan payments.

-If you decide to apply for a private student loan, you will more than likely have to reveal personal financial details, like your credit history (if you have one).
-Applicants with a limited credit history may have the option of applying with a co-signer.
+If you decide to apply for a private student loan, you will more than likely have to reveal personal financial details, like your credit history.
+Since students typically don’t have much, or any, credit history, they often need to apply with a cosigner.
 That’s someone who will share the responsibility with you of paying back the loan.

 Types of Student Loan Interest Rates